ls1intum/Artemis/docs/user/grading.rst

 - ``Plagiarism Grade`` (default ``U``) is assigned when a student has received a :ref:`Plagiarism verdict <plagiarism_instructors>` in one or more exercises.
 - ``No-participation Grade`` (default ``X``) is assigned according to the conditions below for courses and exams:

-    - For a course, a student receives this grade if they do not start any exercise i.e., number of participations is 0.
+    - For a course, a student receives this grade if they do not start any exercise, i.e., the number of participations is 0.
     - For an exam, a student receives this grade if they do not submit the exam.

 In bonus assignment calculations, these two special grades are treated equivalent as receiving a total score of 0 from the corresponding course or exam.